shadiakiki1986/zboota-server/INSTALL.md

 # Requirements
 * linux server with public IP and URL to be set in mobile app
- * check variable "ZBOOTA_SERVER_URL" in js/common.js and in etc/zboota-server-config-sample.php
+ * check variable "ZBOOTA_SERVER_URL" in js/common.js and in config-sample.php

 # Prerequisite steps
 ```